Chat with us, powered by LiveChat

 Have you passed equivalent subjects elsewhere?

-Also referred to as ‘recognition of prior learning (RPL) or ‘credit transfers’, advanced standing means that applicants who can demonstrate successful completion of equivalent subjects at a recognised institution may be eligible for credit towards study at ICMS.
-Exemptions are only granted for subjects studied at diploma or undergraduate level.
-Similarly, applicants who can demonstrate competence attained through formal training, work experience and/or life experience may also be eligible for advanced standing in an ICMS course.
+Exemptions are only granted for subjects studied at a diploma or undergraduate level.
+Similarly, applicants who can demonstrate competence gained through formal training, work experience and/or life experience may also be eligible for advanced standing in an ICMS course.

-ICMS encourages lifelong learning and provides the opportunity to have students’ previous learning recognised for advanced standing in their course of study.
-The Institution is committed to ensuring fair, transparent and flexible advanced standing arrangements in order to award credit for prior learning while maintaining its commitment to ensure the integrity of learning outcomes.
-ICMS recognises the following forms of prior learning:
+ICMS encourages lifelong learning and allows students’ previous learning to be recognised for advanced standing in their course of study.
+We are committed to ensuring fair, transparent and flexible advanced standing arrangements in order to award credit for prior learning, while maintaining our commitment to ensure the integrity of learning outcomes.

 Contact [email protected] for further information.